 About 15 miles away, in her studio in San Francisco’s Mission District, brightly colored pigments sit on a crowded shelf next to the nanopaints she made in the lab: vials of yellowish and brown solutions containing varying sizes and concentrations of silver nanoparticles.
 On a nearby wall opposite a large oil painting of close-up fish scales hangs a group of small sculptures she calls “Figments.”
 Each is made of two triangular pieces of glass covered in nanoparticle paint, and joined by a hinge.
 They look like eerie birds, or perhaps mutant butterflies, brightening or darkening depending on the light around them and the angle of the viewer, so that they seem to weave in and out of perceptual awareness.

 The scene at her studio is in some sense not so different from the lamp-lit workspace of a Renaissance painter experimenting with new colors.
 “A lot of pigments were discovered by happy accidents,” explains Philip Ball, author of the book Bright Earth: Art and the Invention of Color.
 “We understand these mechanisms now, but then it was hands-on experimentation.
 It seems like [Nichols is doing] the same now with these [nanomaterials].”
-It’s doubtful any Renaissance painters, though, had an apprenticeship quite like this: Nichols, 34, has spent seven years as artist in residence at a world-class nanotech lab, mastering technically challenging synthesis techniques and learning about colloidal chemistry and optical physics.
+It’s doubtful any Renaissance painters, though, had an apprenticeship quite like this: Nichols, 38, has spent several years as artist in residence at a world-class nanotech lab, mastering technically challenging synthesis techniques and learning about colloidal chemistry and optical physics.
 In the process, she has transformed not just her art, but also the way she looks at color itself.

 Nichols’ journey from the studio to the lab has been driven by what she describes as an “almost maniacal obsession with mimesis.”
 As a young figurative painter, she was intrigued by the ability of Northern Renaissance painters to capture the luminosity of human skin.
 So in 2002 she left Kenyon College to study 15th-century oil painting and paint-making techniques as an apprentice to artist Will Wilson in San Francisco.
 She learned to make her own paints by mixing pigments with oils she concocted out of linseed oil, lead oxide, and mastic resin, following centuries-old recipes.